ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 "hello world!".upcase
 ```

-Here, you try it in the interactive Ruby sandbox[^replit] below.
+Here, you try it in the interactive Ruby sandbox below.
 In the text editor to the left, type

 ```ruby
 "hello world!".upcase
 ```

 exactly as written.
-Then click the button at the top of the editor labeled "run ▶".
+Then click the button at the top of the editor labeled "run ▶".[^replit]

 You'll see the output of the program you've written in the black window to the bottom left.